We want everyone who visits Cambridge Core to feel welcome and find the experience rewarding.

 Cambridge University Press now publishes the majority of its new titles, and many older titles, in accessible ebook formats either for individual purchase or on platforms suitable for institutions.
 Where a work is unavailable for purchase in a suitable format, we welcome enquiries from both individuals and institutions to provide one.
 More information and the Accessibility Request Form can be found here.

-This website has been cross-platform and cross-browser tested.
+Cambridge Core has been cross-platform and cross-browser tested.
 It is optimised for modern browsers including Microsoft Internet Explorer 11, Microsoft Edge, Mozilla Firefox, Apple Safari, Google Chrome.
 Older browsers may offer limited functionality.

 Mobile device support

-This website is responsive, it re-organises itself depending on the screen size and orientation of the device being used to view it.
+Cambridge Core is responsive, it re-organises itself depending on the screen size and orientation of the device being used to view it.
 We test the experience on various devices including most popular IOS, Android and MS Windows phones and tablets.

 Let us know what you think